 Save This Recipe! 💌

-Italian wedding cookies, also known as Italian snowball cookies, have been a treasured treat in my family for decades.
-Every Christmas, my nonni brought over a tin of these cookies, neatly packed alongside her famous walnut biscotti.
-But these cookies weren't just for the holidays –they were a mainstay at every family celebration, from birthdays to Easter.
-Their aroma and taste always bring back special memories of my nonni and the love she put into every batch.
+These Italian wedding cookies have been treasured in my family for decades.
+Every Christmas, my nonni brought over a tin, neatly packed alongside her famous walnut biscotti.
+But these cookies weren't just for the holidays, she made them for birthdays, Easter, and every celebration in between.
+I've carried on the tradition, and they always bring back memories of my nonni and the love she put into every batch.

-I'm so excited to share this recipe with you, and I hope they become as cherished in your family as they are in mine.
-These cookies are perfect - lightly crisp on the outside, with a delicate interior that melts in your mouth.
-Sweet and buttery, they are rolled in powdered sugar before serving for the perfect bite.
-They are easy to make with simple ingredients, and my recipe will guide you every step of the way!
+I'm excited to share this recipe with you, and I hope it becomes as cherished in your family as they are in mine.
+Lightly crisp on the outside with a soft, buttery interior, these cookies are incredibly easy to make with only a few simple ingredients!

-I love to serve these cookies during the holidays alongside other Italian Christmas cookies like pignoli and savoiardi ladyfingers.
-If you're short on time, they pair well with 3 ingredient sugar cookies and rice crispy treats with marshmallow cream.
+I love to serve these cookies during the holidays alongside other traditional Italian Christmas cookies like pignoli, cantucci, and savoiardi ladyfingers.
 For more delicious Italian desserts, you'll love almond Italian cake, caramel budino, and pumpkin tiramisu!

 Jump to: